fabiomux/kde-servicemenus/README.md

 ## Get Help

-Every project has an info page available at the [Freeaptitude blog - Download section](https://freeaptitude.altervista.org/downloads/).
+More info is available at the [Freeaptitude project page](https://freeaptitude.altervista.org/projects/kde-servicemenus.html "KDE ServiceMenus project page on Freeaptitude").